gardrek/bollox/README.md

 ## Included Library Functions ##

-`clock()` - returns the number of seconds since unix epoch
+`clock()` - Returns the number of seconds since unix epoch.

-`read()` - reads a single line from stdin, trims the whitespace (including newlines) from the start and end, and returns it
+`read()` - Reads a single line from stdin, trims the whitespace (including newlines) from the start and end, and returns it.

-`to_string(value)` - returns a string representing whatever value is passed in
+`to_string(value)` - Returns a string representing whatever value is passed in.

-`to_number(value)` - if the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`
+`to_number(value)` - If the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`.
+Numbers are parsed according to [this Rust standard library function](https://doc.rust-lang.org/stable/std/primitive.f64.html#method.from_str).

-# () #
+`getc()` - Read a single byte from stdin and return it as an integer.

+`chr(ch)` - Convert given character code number to a single-character string.

+`exit(status)` - Exit with given status code.

+`print_error(message)` - Print message string on stderr.